Aliases for ADCY5 Gene

 GeneCards Summary for ADCY5 Gene

 ADCY5 (Adenylate Cyclase 5) is a Protein Coding gene.
 Diseases associated with ADCY5 include Dyskinesia, Familial, With Facial Myokymia and Adcy5-Related Dyskinesia.
-Among its related pathways are Platelet activation and HTLV-I infection.
+Among its related pathways are GABAergic synapse and Regulation of CFTR activity (norm and CF).
 GO annotations related to this gene include protein heterodimerization activity and phosphorus-oxygen lyase activity.
-An important paralog of this gene is ADCY3.
+An important paralog of this gene is ADCY6.

 UniProtKB/Swiss-Prot for ADCY5 Gene